matthew/urcpu/README.markdown

 UrCPU is a virtual CPU for running [UrScheme](http://www.canonical.org/~kragen/sw/urscheme).
-UrCPU takes the x86 GNU Assembly output, parses it, and interprets the assembly commands.
-UrCPU is intended only to be powerful enough to run UrScheme and it is not a general purpose virtualized x86 CPU.
+UrCPU takes the x86 GNU Assembly output from UrScheme, parses it, and interprets the assembly instructions.
+UrCPU is intended only to be powerful enough to run UrScheme and it is not a general purpose virtualized x86 CPU or assembler.

 UrCPU is primarily a pedagogical exercise in learning x86 assembly and the internals of a self-hosting Scheme compiler.